ibm-cloud-docs/databases-for-cassandra/howto-autoscaling.md

 Disk - Disk autoscaling can scale when either disk usage reaches a certain threshold, Disk I/O utilization reach a certain threshold, or both.
 (The "or" in the UI operates as an `inclusive or`, `|`, `v`.)
 The amount of IOPS available to your deployment increases with disk size at a ratio of 10 IOPS for each GB.

-The resource numbers refer to each database node in a deployment.
+The resource numbers refer to each database member (or node) in a deployment.
 For example, there are three data members in a {{site.data.keyword.databases-for-cassandra}} deployment and if the deployment is scaled with 20 GB of disk and 12 GB of RAM, that means each member gets 20 GB of disk and 12 GB of RAM.
 The total resources added to your deployment is 60 GB of disk and 36 GB of RAM.

 ## Autoscaling Considerations